Anello-Photonics/docs-A1/getting_started_quick.rst

     >cd board_tools
     >python user_program.py

-You will see *System Status* at the top, showing the Connection, NTRIP, and Logging status.
+You will see *System Status* at the top, and *Main Menu* below.

 2.3 Connect to the EVK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Use the arrow keys to select *Connect* and press enter.
 Select *COM* then *Auto* to auto-detect the unit.
 You should now see the *System Status* updated with the Device and Connection information.

+For more information or if you experience any errors, please see the "Set-Up Troubleshooting" tab.

 2.4 EVK Configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Select *User Configuration* from the main menu to see default configurations.
 To change any configurations, select *Edit*, then the configuration to change, then select the new value.

-For more information, please see the "Unit Configurations" tab.
+For more information, please see the `Unit Configurations <https://docs-a1.readthedocs.io/en/latest/unit_configuration.html>`_.

 3   Data Collection